skunkbttrug/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 The python script takes user input to compute and print descriptive statistics of bike share systems for three major cities in the United States: Chicago, New York City and Washington.
+Additionally and upon request, the user has the possibility to see the raw data - presented in bits of five rows.

 ### Files used
 * bikeshare.py